Melanie Steinweis, School Lunch Manager

 Students who receive free or reduced-price meals are processed at the cash register in the same way as students who purchase full-price meals.
 Information on student eligibility for free and reduced-price meals is “coded” into our POS system - no special indication is ever given.

 Students who receive free or reduced-price meals are encouraged to have prepaid funds on their school food account.
-These funds can be used to cover the cost of reduced-price lunch and/or any a la carte items the student may want to purchase.
+These funds can be used to cover the cost of any a la carte items the student may want to purchase.

 Applications for free and reduced-price school meals may be filed at any time during the school year.
 If an application is initially denied, submit a new application if family circumstances change during the school year (e.g. decrease of income, increase in household size, etc.).